Jackie-hu-git/UGC_game_analytics/README.md

 # Steam Analytics Dashboard

-A real-time analytics dashboard for Steam games, providing insights into player counts, game metrics, and genre performance.
+A analytics dashboard for Steam games, providing insights into player counts, game metrics, and genre performance.

 ## Features

-- Real-time data collection from Steam API
+- Data collection from Steam API
 - Interactive dashboard with multiple visualizations
 - Genre performance metrics and analysis
 - Game-specific analytics and trends